 The series of Policy Salons will provoke new thinking on issues with a scientific angle, help foster connections between individuals and organisations, and build new links with business and industry.

-- Colin Armstrong – Head of International Resilience at the Government Office for Science
+- Mike Edbury - Science Policy Consultant and former Head of Risk and Regulation, Government Office for Science

-Read more about Telling the story: How we use evidence on our blog.
+Previous Policy Salons include Telling the story: How we use evidence, read more on our blog.